Palm Beach County Luxury Real Estate: The 2026 Buyer’s Playbook

 References to financing composition (cash share at the top end), days-on-market patterns, and pricing dynamics at the $5M+ tier reflect observed patterns across Palm Beach County and on-island single-family transactions through late 2025.
 These figures vary by submarket, property type, and period and should not be applied to individual property underwriting without direct MLS comp analysis.

-FEMA Risk Rating 2.0 premium modeling, Citizens glidepath projections, and flood map designations referenced here are directional.
+FEMA Risk Rating 2.0 premium modeling and flood map designations referenced here are directional.
 Flood zone status, specific premium obligations, and insurance availability vary by parcel, structure, and policy year.
 Engage a licensed Florida insurance advisor for property-specific underwriting before any offer.

 Nothing in this guide constitutes legal, financial, tax, or insurance advice.
 Coordinate with your CPA, attorney, and licensed advisors before executing any transaction.